Minimum Cow Protection Standards ISKCON LAW 507

 Not Allowed

-Tethering which fails to meet even the Permitted standards described above.
+Tethering fails to meet even the Permitted standards described above.

 Total confinement.